 Diagnosing a fuel system problem is easy, but finding the parts to solve the problem has been challenging.
 New fuel pump assemblies are very expensive, if you can find one, and buying a used one that could have the same problem as yours (or worse) is not a good idea.
 OEM fuel system parts are becoming increasingly obsolete, while replacement pump kits that can be found online are incomplete and usually contain cheap parts of questionable origin and quality, including fuel lines that aren't meant to be submersed in gasoline.
 If you do manage to get a good seal during assembly, it probably won't last for long.

-Revision Moto now offers fuel pump assembly rebuild kits for XB, X1 and S3 models made up of OEM quality components including genuine Walbro pumps that are made in USA.
+Revision Moto now offers fuel pump assembly rebuild kits for XB, X1 and S3 models made up of OEM quality components.
 All of the parts you need for a complete rebuild are included, for a fraction of the price of a new pump assembly.
 Our pumps come with a Lifetime Warranty.
 If your pump should fail under normal usage it will be replaced, along with new O-rings and seals required for installation.